 Or you can spend a week or two with your best mate and old rope with three knots in it and together - using Pythagorus's theorem - you can measure out 7457 markers for 7457 vines (and if you're James, at the end of that process your entire thirteen acre property will be square to within five centimetres from one central post.
 German precision at its finest!).

 Seventeen years later James has walked our vineyard countless times.
-In the winter you'll still find him in the vineyard, methodically working his way up and down the rows, or taming each rambunctious bush vine.
+In the winter you'll still find him in the vineyard, methodically pruning his way up and down the rows, or taming each rambunctious bush vine.
 Come spring, he's checking for budburst and bunch numbers, both of which tell an early story of the coming vintage.

 We manage our vineyard using organic principles, working to put more back into the soil than we take out, and we use the rod and spur pruning method to protect our vineyard against dieback and to support consistent growth across the vines.

 One of the great privileges of hosting guests and customers at Krondorf Creek Farm is being able to connect them with a working vineyard property.
 Throughout the year we can explore pruning methods or discover budburst, we can taste the grapes in the lead up to vintage and even compare the raw, untouched grapes to their finished wine counterpart.
 If you would like to explore our vineyard on a hosted tour as part of your tasting, please contact us in advance to make arrangements.

 All great wines begin in the vineyard.
 We look forward to introducing you to ours.